Yossrbessaad/DSA/README.md

 # 🧠 DSA – Data Structures and Algorithms Practice

-This is a collaborative repository where we solve and track problems related to **Data Structures and Algorithms (DSA)** using **Java**, focused entirely on **LeetCode**.
+This is a collaborative repository where we solve and track problems related to **Data Structures and Algorithms (DSA)**.
 Our goal is to strengthen our algorithmic thinking, prepare for coding interviews, and improve performance on coding challenges.

 ---